kbanach/tests-dictionary/README.md

 ### Integration tests

 **Long story**:
-While unit tests are independently checking the behavior of single methods, integration tests are making sure that those single methods works fine togeather to deliver a specific functionality of the system.
-It doesn't have to be executed fast and often automagically, but can be triggered by test team, build half of universe upfront and fail randomly because of phase of the moon.
+While unit tests are independently checking the behavior of single methods, integration tests are making sure that those single methods work fine together to deliver a specific functionality of the system.
+It doesn't have to be executed fast and often automagically, but can be triggered by the test team, build half of universe upfront and fail randomly because of the phase of moon.
 They are hard to debug, expensive in maintenance but in case they pass, you can be certain that implemented features are still able to do their job.
 They are equally valuable for developers as for the end users.